WR

 Jacques Barzun

-He was awarded the Gold Medal for belles lettres and criticism by the American Academy of Arts and Letters as well as a "lifetime service to the crime fiction genre" award from the Mystery Writers of America.
-He is a member of the Académie Delphinale in Grenoble and a Fellow of the Royal Society of Arts and of the Royal Society of Literature.
-He belongs to the Society of American Historians, the American Philosophical Society, the American Academy of Arts and Sciences, and the American Academy of Arts and Letters, of which he was twice president.
+He was awarded the Gold Medal for Belles Lettres and Criticism by the American Academy of Arts and Letters as well as a "lifetime service to the crime fiction genre" award from the Mystery Writers of America and was a Fellow of the Royal Society of Arts and of the Royal Society of Literature and a member of the Académie Delphinale.
+He belonged to the Society of American Historians, the American Philosophical Society, the American Academy of Arts and Sciences, and the American Academy of Arts and Letters, of which he was twice president.
+He died in 2012.

 FROM DAWN TO DECADENCE: 500 Years of Western Cultural Life, 1500 to the Present (HarperCollins, 2000)